pop-team/pop-java/docs/index.rst

 Welcome to POP-Java's documentation!
 ====================================

-Welcome to POP-Java's documentation.
+Welcome to POP-C++'s documentation.
 POP-Java is an implementation of the POP (**P**\ arallel **O**\ bject **P**\ rograming) model for the Java programming language.
 The POP model is based on the very simple idea that objects are suitable structures to distribute data and executable code over heterogeneous